mongodb/specifications/source/crud/crud.rst

     /**
      * Limits the fields to return for all matching documents.
      *
+     * This option is sent only if the caller explicitly provides a value.
+The default is to not send a value.
+     *
+     * Note: this option is mapped to the "fields" findAndModify field.
+     *
      * @see http://docs.mongodb.org/manual/tutorial/project-fields-from-query-results
      */
     projection: Optional<Document>;

     /**
-     * When ReturnDocument.After, returns the updated or inserted document rather than the original.
+     * When ReturnDocument.After, returns the replaced or inserted document rather than the original.
+     *
+     * This option is sent only if the caller explicitly provides a value.
+The default is to not send a value.
-     * Defaults to ReturnDocument.Before.
+     *
+     * Note: this option is mapped to the "new" findAndModify boolean field.
+ReturnDocument.Before is represents false,
+     * and ReturnDocument.After represents true.
      *
      * @see http://docs.mongodb.org/manual/reference/command/findAndModify/
      */
     returnDocument: Optional<ReturnDocument>;